BestCoffeeMakersInfo☕️

 keurig 2.0 k250 reviewWhat’s Included?

-Straight out of the box, you’ll receive some nice bonuses: a water filter, a descaling solution and a cleaning needle (for the part inside the cup compartment that pierces the K-cup-sometimes grounds can get in there and interfere with brewing.) and lastly a sampler box with 4 K-cup pods.
+Straight out of the box, you’ll receive some nice bonuses: a water filter, a descaling solution, and a cleaning needle (for the part inside the cup compartment that pierces the K-cup-sometimes grounds can get in there and interfere with brewing.) lastly a sampler box with 4 K-cup pods.

-The black carafe is NOT included with the package.
-You would need to purchase the carafe separately, or the thermal version to take advantage of the “K-Carafe” brewer function.
+The black carafe is NOT included in the package.
+You would need to purchase the carafe separately or the thermal version to use the “K-Carafe” brewer function.

 And lastly, a user guide – but if you don’t receive it, here is the link to the manual.